Ali-EL-Badry/Ali-EL-Badry/README.md

 - ⌚ Currently : Taking training in `Data Science` in `DEPI`.
 - ⚡ Fun fact: I love making Arabic Poems `(She3r)`
 - 🔭 I’m currently working at :
-     - `EL-Badry plast` as Sales & Customer Representer 👨‍💼,
+     - `EL-Badry plast` as Sales & Customer Representer 👨‍💼.
+     - Founder in `Virtufirm`
      - FreeLancer on `Freelancer` && `Upwork` && `Wuzzuf` 👨‍💻,
      - Ai trainer on `Outlier` 🤖.
 - 💼 What I Work on btw: